== 1997- OUTLAWZ - RETRIBUTION ==

 07. Still Mournin' (Life Goes On Stay Strong) feat.
 Kadafi / ?

-• 1996/09/14.
-The song was apparently recorded the day after the death of Tupac (but he was dying in hospital for six days), what gives that specific sad mood and explains that the song was the first listed in DATs of their album project.
+• Story.
+The song was apparently recorded the day after the death of Tupac (but he has been dying in hospital for six days), what gives that specific sad mood and explains that the song was the first listed in first DAT of their album project.

 08. Bless My Soul feat.
 Bad Azz, Prince Ital Joe & Jewell / Daz (?)